pjox/portizs/content/en/authors/admin/_index.md

   url: "https://www.uni-mannheim.de/dws/"

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a postdoctoral researcher at the Data and Web Science Group at the University of Mannheim.
+bio: I'm a researcher at the Data and Web Science Group at the University of Mannheim.

 # Interests to show in About widget
 interests: